-Knittlingen and Surroundings
+Knittlingen and the Surrounding Region

 The FORUM BAU+KULTUR KNITTLINGEN e.V. and the town council, with the financial support of the Knittlingen building company Dürrwächter+Friedrich, have installed a self-explanatory Historic Town Centre Tour.
 The guidance system consists of 14 information boards, a flyer with descriptions and entries on the Knittlingen homepage and the FBK homepage.

-RaCyclists can reach the Fauststadt Knittlingen along the numerous cycle paths.
-This allows you to plan your day trips individually and tailor them to your needs:
+Cyclists can reach the Fauststadt Knittlingen along the numerous bike paths.
+This allows you to plan your day trips individually and tailor them to your needs.

 - Cycling in and around Knittlingen

-- Enztal Cycle Path
+- Enztal Bike Path